 In 2020, researchers from Europe followed 51 young athletes (10 to 14 years old) with Osgood-Schlatter Disease.
 Over 12 weeks, physical therapists helped athletes manage their activities to minimize knee loading and pain.
 Athletes also performed a progressive knee-strengthening exercise program before gradually returning to sports.

 After 12 weeks, 80% had a successful outcome.
 This increased to 90% at 12 months.
 At 12 weeks, 16% returned to playing sports.
 And by 12 months, nearly 70% had returned to playing sports.
-From this research, it is clear that a progressive treatment approach is superior to waiting for several years for the pain to resolve.
+From this research, it is clear that a progressive treatment approach is superior to waiting for several years for the pain to go away.

 Activity Modification to Reduce Load on the Knee